cloudamqp/amqproxy/README.md

 This proxy server, if run on the same machine as the client can save all that latency.
 When a connection is made to the proxy the proxy opens a connection to the upstream server, using the credentials the client provided.
 AMQP traffic is then forwarded between the client and the server but when the client disconnects the proxy intercepts the Channel Close command and instead keeps it open on the upstream server (if deemed safe).
 Next time a client connects (with the same credentials) the connection to the upstream server is reused so no TCP packages for opening and negotiating the AMQP connection or opening and waiting for the channel to be opened has to be made.

-Only "safe" channels are reused, e.g. channels where only Basic Publish or Basic Get (with no_ack) has occurred.
+Only "safe" channels are reused, that is channels where only Basic Publish or Basic Get (with no_ack) has occurred.
 Any channels who has subscribed to a queue will be closed when the client disconnects.
 However, the connection to the upstream AMQP server are always kept open and can be reused.

 In our benchmarks publishing one message per connection to a server (using TLS) with a round-trip latency of 50ms, takes on avarage 0.01s using the proxy and 0.50s without.